faciledictu/frontend-dev-memo/docs/common/patterns.md

 These deal with object composition, helping to ensure that if one part of a system changes, the entire system doesn’t need to do the same.

-Examples: Adapter, Composite, Proxy, Flyweight, Facade.
+Examples: _Adapter_, _Composite_, _Proxy_, _Flyweight_, _Facade_.

-#### Facade
+#### Example: Facade

 The Facade pattern hides the complexities of the system and provides an easy-to-use interface for the client.

-Example: In a web application, a Facade might simplify interactions with a suite of complex APIs by providing a single method that abstracts multiple underlying calls.
+In a web application, a Facade might simplify interactions with a suite of complex APIs by providing a single method that abstracts multiple underlying calls.

 ```javascript